SuperOfficeDocs/superoffice-docs/user-guide/en/sale/screen/quote-tab.md

 # Quote (section tab in Sale)

 In the **Quote** section tab at the bottom of the **Sale** screen, you can display existing quotes or create new ones.
-The options available to you here depend on if a quote has been created for the sale.
+The available options depend on whether the sale has a quote.

 ## Sale without an existing quote